-You won’t take general OB/GYN call or supervise clinics – an important difference for candidates to understand.
-Fellowship research requirements are fully funded so gaining independent support to complete them is not necessary.
-You’ll have unique access to cutting edge tools and techniques, multiple opportunities to present your work at national meetings and global conferences, all the while working day-to-day in a collaborative educational environment.
+You won’t take general OB/GYN calls or supervise clinics – an important difference for candidates to understand.
+Fellowship research requirements are fully funded by the IVI-RMA network so gaining independent support to complete them is not necessary.
+You’ll have unique access to cutting-edge tools and techniques, multiple opportunities to present your work at national meetings and global conferences, all the while working day-to-day in a collaborative educational environment.

+At RMA of NJ, we have high but simple expectations of fellows in our three-year fellowship program: a commitment to excellence in reproductive endocrinology.
 The Jefferson-RMA Fellowship will set you apart and position you for leadership in reproductive endocrinology.
-The opportunities are limitless for the right candidates who are willing to work hard, have a passion for learning, and committed to being a leader in reproductive medicine.
+The opportunities are limitless for the right candidates who are willing to work hard, have a passion for learning, and are committed to being a leader in reproductive medicine.

 Thank you again for visiting our website.
 Our entire Fellowship team is looking forward to reviewing your application and meeting you in New Jersey.